The Unofficial Guide to Rich Hickey's Brain

 Today's OOP languages - Ruby, Java, Python, etc. - are fundamentally flawed.
 They introduce accidental complexity by building on an inaccurate model of reality.
 Where they have explicit definitions for the following concepts, the definitions are wrong:

 Below, we'll contrast the OOP viewpoint on each of these topics with the Functional Programming viewpoint.
-But first, we'll compare the models of reality which underly OOP and FP.
+But first, we'll compare the models of reality which underlie OOP and FP.
 It's this underlying difference which gives rise to their different approach to the topics above.

 Metaphysics, Programming, and You: Comparing OOP and FP